 How Do They Do It: Making Espadrilles

-Take a few moments to watch this great video explaining the traditional methods.
+Take a few moments to watch this great video showing the traditional method.
 It's fascinating!

 The Rise of Espadrilles (Literal and Figurative)